Exploring the Elements, Herbs, and Medicine Making

-Each week-end will have cover the elemental properties, herbal applications, and the emotional dimensions of our focused element.
+Each week-end will cover the elemental properties, herbal applications, and the emotional dimensions of our focused element.

 Energetic Properties: We will explore Ether/Space and its corresponding sense of sound through meditation, motion, and vibration.

-Herbal Applications: We will be working herbs supporting the Nervous system and how to use smudge and smoke therapy.
+Herbal Applications: We will be working with herbs supporting the Nervous system and how to use smudge and smoke therapy.

 Emotional Dimensions: As we experience the element of Ether/Space, time will be spend working with the encumbered aspects of delusion/confusion and its wisdom state in primordial wisdom